Abu Hamour

-Abu Hamour (بوهامور) is a district in the municipality of Al Rayyan in Qatar.
-Known to some as the "Wholesale Market District", it is a part of Metropolitan Doha.
+Abu Hamour (بوهامور) is a Qatari district in the municipality of Al Rayyan.
+Known to some as the "Wholesale Market District", it is a part of the Doha Metropolitan Area.

 Etymology

-In Arabic, "abu" translates to "father" and in this context is used as a prefix for a specific characteristic of the area.
-The second part of the name, "hamour", is a specific type of fish that occurs commonly in Qatari waters.
+In Arabic, abu translates to "father" and in this context is used as a prefix for a specific characteristic of the area.
+The second part of the name, hamour, is the Arabic term for groupers, a type of fish that is common in Qatari waters.
 According to local tradition, the district was named after the type of fish most commonly caught by resident fishermen.